ClearBlade/native-libraries/clearblade.md

 ## Cache.flush(callback)
 Deletes all data from the cache.
 Requires that the Cache object was initialized with a cache name.
 On success, returns a string "Flush done"

+* @param {function} callback - callback that returns error or success messages

 ~~~~javascript
    	var callback = function (err, data) {